 Key Findings

-Online engineering degrees in Florida are available in fields like civil, mechanical, electrical, and computer engineering, with many programs accredited by ABET.
+Online engineering degrees in Florida offer flexible, fully online or hybrid options in fields like civil, mechanical, electrical, and computer engineering.

 Engineering Licensure and Professional Certification